-- air drying or gently patting skin dry with a towel, rather than rubbing the skin dry after bathing
+- air drying or gently patting the skin dry with a towel, rather than rubbing the skin after bathing or taking a shower

-- where possible, avoiding rapid changes of temperature and activities that make you sweat
+- avoiding rapid changes in temperature and activities that cause sweating

 - learning and avoiding individual eczema triggers